Shakib2002/Shakib2002/README.md

 Problem Solver at Code Forces || Software Engineer || Certified Ethical Hacker
 ---------------------------------------------------------------------------------

 Shakibul Hasan Shakib is a student.
-Now he is studying at the Department of Mathematics, Shaheed Suhrawardy College, Dhaka Bangladesh.
+Now he is studying at the Department of Mathematics, Dhaka University Affiliated.
 Besides education, He is a cyber security specialist.
 Recently he completed a course on CS Fundamentals and Software Development from Phitron.
 Where he has acquired skills like working on Programming Problem Solving at CodeForces, C, C++, DSA, and Object-Oriented Programming with Python, DataBase, and Project(Django).
 He is constantly exploring new topics in the technology field and keeping himself up-to-date in this field.

 * 🌍  I'm based in Dhaka, Bangladesh.
 * 🖥️  See my portfolio at [shakibulhasanshakib.com](http://shakibulhasanshakib.blogspot.com/)